-After taking into account the available banking facilities as at 31 December 2022, and the estimated cash flows generated from the Group's operations, the directors of the Company ("Directors") are satisfied that the Group will have sufficient working capital for its present requirements for the foreseeable future.
+After taking into account the available banking facilities as at 31 December 2023, and the estimated cash flows generated from the Group's operations, the directors of the Company ("Directors") are satisfied that the Group will have sufficient working capital for its present requirements for the foreseeable future.
 As such, the management believes that the Group is well positioned with sufficient operating funds to manage its existing operations and investment plans.
 The management will continue to implement all necessary measures to ensure that the Group maintains adequate cash and appropriate credit facilities to meet its future operating expenditure and loan repayment obligations.

-As at 31 December 2022, the total equity of the Group was approximately HK\$934.5 million (31 December 2021: approximately HK\$936.5 million), representing a decrease of approximately HK\$2.1 million from the previous year-end.
+As at 31 December 2023, the total equity of the Group was approximately HK\$882.3 million (31 December 2022: approximately HK\$934.5 million), representing a decrease of approximately HK\$52.2 million from the previous year-end.

-Bank deposits and cash of the Group as at 31 December 2022 were approximately HK\$53.7 million (31 December 2021: approximately HK\$45.3 million).
-As at 31 December 2022, the Group had non-pledged time deposits with maturity of less than three months of approximately HK\$46.3 million (31 December 2021: approximately HK\$20.2 million).
-The increase in the Group's bank deposits and cash was mainly attributable to a new bank loan of approximately HK\$12.8 million raised during 2022 together with the cash generated from the operation of the Group of approximately HK\$16.7 million, which were netted off with cash outflow from the acquisition of one new investment property of approximately HK\$8.6 million, the new capital contribution in the Fund of approximately HK\$6.3 million, together with repayment of bank loans and interest of approximately HK\$6.7 million.
+Bank deposits and cash of the Group as at 31 December 2023 were approximately HK\$42.6 million (31 December 2022: approximately HK\$53.7 million).
+As at 31 December 2023, the Group had non-pledged time deposits with maturity of less than three months of approximately HK\$37.1 million (31 December 2022: approximately HK\$46.3 million).
+The decrease in the Group's bank deposits and cash was mainly attributable to the cash generated from the operation of the Group and interest received of approximately HK\$15.4 million, which were netted off with the new capital contribution in the Fund of approximately HK\$7.1 million, together with repayment of bank loans and interest of approximately HK\$19.4 million.

-As at 31 December 2022, the carrying amount of our bank loans was approximately HK\$113.6 million (31 December 2021: approximately HK\$104.4 million).
-As at 31 December 2022, all of the bank loans were secured by mortgages over certain investment properties and property, plant and equipment of the Group with carrying amounts of approximately HK\$269.6 million (31 December 2021: approximately HK\$280.0 million).
-As at 31 December 2022, the bank loans bear interest rates ranging from 6.05% to 6.55% per annum (31 December 2021: ranging from 1.89% to 2.50% per annum).
-As at 31 December 2022, the Group had unutilised bank loan facilities of HK\$20 million (31 December 2021: HK\$20 million).
+As at 31 December 2023, the carrying amount of our bank loans was approximately HK\$100.6 million (31 December 2022: approximately HK\$113.6 million).
+As at 31 December 2023, all of the bank loans were secured by mortgages over certain investment properties and property, plant and equipment of the Group with carrying amounts of approximately HK\$236.9 million (31 December 2022: approximately HK\$269.6 million).
+As at 31 December 2023, the bank loans bear interest rates ranging from 6.97% to 7.37% per annum (31 December 2022: ranging from 6.05% to 6.55% per annum).
+As at 31 December 2023, the Group had unutilised bank loan facilities of HK\$20 million (31 December 2022: HK\$20 million).